 Policies for traffic handling in the UPF, which are referred by some identifiers corresponding to the parameters of a PCC rule, can be configured in the UPF.
 These traffic handling policies are configured as predefined QER(s), FAR(s) and URR(s).

-When a predefined PCC rule is activated/deactivated by the PCF, SMF shall decide what information has to be provided to the UPF to enforce the rule based on where the traffic detection filters (i.e. service data flow filter(s) or application detection filter), traffic steering policy information and the policies used for the traffic handling in the UPF are configured and where they are enforced:
+The UPF may subscribe to notifications of abnormal user plane traffic analytics from the NWDAF as described in TS 23.288 [86], and based on the analytics information, activate or deactivate corresponding rules (FAR(s), QER(s)) to perform packet dropping or rate shaping/limitation of the abnormal traffic.When a predefined PCC rule is activated/deactivated by the PCF, SMF shall decide what information has to be provided to the UPF to enforce the rule based on where the traffic detection filters (i.e. service data flow filter(s) or application detection filter), traffic steering policy information and the policies used for the traffic handling in the UPF are configured and where they are enforced:

 - If the predefined PCC rule contains an application identifier for which corresponding application detection filters are configured in the UPF, the SMF shall provide a corresponding application identifier to the UPF;